Horsepower Calculator guide

 How to use the Horsepower Calculator

 The Horsepower Calculator converts a power value through watts so mechanical horsepower and metric horsepower can be compared clearly.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Horsepower Calculator